Extend

 Location: Damietta, Egypt & Copenhagen, Denmark.

-Materials: Lacquered ash, Stainless steel 100% Trevira CS Measurements of design:
+Materials: Lacquered ash, Stainless steel 100% and Trevira CS Supported by: Kvadrat.
+Year: 2023.

 Löyly